Gastric Bypass Travel Insurance

 - Consider packing your food to avoid falling into bad habits at the airport/on the flight.

 - Take medication/supplements in your hand luggage (take extra in case of delays).

 - Perform leg exercises to increase circulation and reduce the risk of blood clots.

 - Wear compression stockings.

-- Remember to only drink alcohol in moderation (no more than about 1 unit per day - that’s about half a pint or half a glass of wine).
+- Remember only to drink alcohol in moderation (about 1 unit per day - about half a pint or half a glass of wine).